In June, the U.S. House of Representatives voted on the FHA Reform Act

 offenders living in Section 8 public housing who are subject to a lifetime

 reporting requirement for any state.
-Additionally, there other state specific
+Additionally, there are other state

 A 2007 report by Human Rights Watch (HRW) found that some of these restrictions

 can do more harm than good.
 In some cases, the registration requirements

 designed to protect the public subjected some past offenders to harassment